sledgeh4w/fishbones/README.md

 v = uint8(1)
 ```

-The function `vptr` is used to wrap `bytearray`, and then you can operate it like a pointer.
+The function `vptr` is provided to wrap `bytearray`, and then you can operate it like a pointer.

 For a decompiled code: